soorajb/ey-cloud-recipes/README.md

+** Add custom recipe to upgrade ImageMagick version to 6.4.9 in Engineyard

 ey-cloud-recipes
 ===============
 This is a repository of some basic recipes for EY-Cloud using chef to deploy, setup, and configure common tools for Rails applications.